knulli-cfw/knulli.org/docs/configure/quick-resume.md

 !!! warning "Not every emulator/system supports auto save/load"

     Be aware that standalone games (e.g., ports) and several emulators do not have any auto-save capabilities.
 Those games will **still be reloaded** after boot when quick resume mode is turned on.
 However, you will need to take care of saving and loading yourself!
+RetroAchievements in Hardcore Mode will also prevent Quick Resume.